 You need both.

-You meet some people in business (often in high level HR roles for some reason), who like to play down the need for strategy.
-Too abstract and too confusing for most people.
-Culture’s what’s important they say.
+Some people in business (often in high-level HR roles for some reason) like to play down the need for strategy.
+Too abstract and confusing for most people.
+Culture’s what’s important, they say.
 Culture’s how things happen after all.

 But culture on its own isn’t enough.
 You need culture and strategy working together to make sure what happens is right for the business.